arpradio/dandelion-lite/scripts/sql/README.md

 The sql files in this directory are processed and applied to PostgresDB **recursively and in order**.

+This is executed by:
+- `scripts/lib/install_postgres.sh`, which can be executed manually from `scripts/dandoman.sh` on `Setup->Initialize Postgres`
+- `scripts/lib/reset_postgres.sh`, which can be executed manually from `scripts/dandoman.sh` on `Setup->Reset Postgres`
+- or from cron automatically (TODO: test and enable this feature).

-This is done by `scripts/lib/install_postgres.sh`, which can be executed manually from `scripts/koios-lite.sh` on `Setup->Initialize Postgres` or from cron automatically.
-In both ways the script will be executed inside `postgress` container (PostgresDB service)
+In all cases the script will be executed inside `postgress` container (PostgresDB service)

-Running the `install_postgres.sh` script outside `postgress` container won't work.
+Running the `.sh` scripts outside `postgress` container won't work.
 This is why to allow these replacements to take place, you must pass the target env-vars to the `postgress` environment variables in `docker-compose.yml`.

 ## Rules